atharvvv10/MultiAgents/agent_monitoring/docs/README.md

 ## Description of Docs

 - **README.md**
-  Provides an overview and introduction to the documentation content, explaining the purpose and scope of the monitoring docs.
+  Provides the central overview of the documentation repository, outlining the folder structure, purpose of the project, and instructions on how to navigate the available resources.

-- **architecture.md**
-  Explains the internal architecture of the monitoring module: how agents are observed, how data flows through the system, components responsible for logging, alerting, and replay.

-- **monitoring_guide.md**
+- **feature_spec.md**
-  Step-by-step instructions to configure monitoring, start/stop it, manage logs, configure alerts, and integrate with the backend.
+  Details the functional and technical specifications of the system, including high-level architecture diagrams, component breakdown, and defined requirements for feature implementation.

-- **alerting_research.md**
+- **graph_visualization.md**
-  Deep dive into the algorithms and strategies used to detect anomalies and trigger alerts, including thresholding and statistical models.
+  Explains the logic and methodology behind the graph visualization components, covering how data relationships are mapped, rendered, and interpreted visually.

-- **data_tracing.md**
+- **langsmith_features.md**
-  Technical document describing what data is collected from agents, data schemas, formats for trace logs, and how trace data supports replay and analysis.
+  Documents the specific integrations with LangSmith, outlining supported features, configuration steps, and how the system leverages LangSmith for LLM tracing and evaluation.

-- **visualization_tutorial.md**
+- **logging_research.md**
-  Hands-on tutorial for using the visualizer tools included in the module to generate graphs, heatmaps, timelines, and other visual insights from monitoring data.
+  Summarizes the research, comparisons, and strategic decisions made regarding the logging infrastructure, including selected tools, formats, and best practices.

-- **troubleshooting.md**
+- **user_guide.md**
-  Common problems encountered while deploying or running agent monitoring, with solutions and debugging steps.
+  A comprehensive manual for end-users containing step-by-step instructions on installation, configuration, basic usage, and how to effectively operate the software.

 ---